Thinking of joining us?

 Who runs the choir?

-It is managed by a group of 5 Trustees, each with a background in healthcare and cancer, with a shared vision that we need, as a society to foster a more holistic vision beyond purely medical monitoring to enable individuals to live well after diagnosis and treatment of cancer.
+It is managed by a group of a Trustees Board, each with a background in healthcare, cancer or music, with a shared vision that we need, as a society to foster a more holistic vision beyond purely medical monitoring to enable individuals to live well after diagnosis and treatment of cancer.

 The Trustees are :-